Non-profit

 Criticism from the Catholic Church

-The relationship between left-of-center Catholic activists and the Vatican have long been tenuous at best.
-A 1983 article from the comparatively nascent NETWORK, then stylized as merely “Network,” even then displays the contention between Rome and the progressive nuns.
+A 1983 article from the comparatively nascent NETWORK Lobby for Catholic Social Justice, then stylized as merely “Network,” even then displays the contention between Rome and the progressive nuns.
 Nancy Sylvester, a Sister of the Immaculate Heart of Mary, the then-national coordinator of Network, told the New York Times: “We’re operating out of one model; the hierarchical church, out of another [. . .]
 Often we’re just not respected or appreciated for what we have done.”
-17
+19

 Leadership